unihackhq/unihack.net/README.md

 You will need:

-- Node 10.x or above
+- Node 22.x or above

+Because we use Yarn PnP, you may need to [follow the following instructions](https://yarnpkg.com/getting-started/editor-sdks#vscode) to develop on this website.

 ### Installing